 Surveys find that most Americans underestimate the risk of fires in their homes.
-As North Carolina premises liability attorneys, we know that over 3,500 people are killed in fires each year, and most of those fires are at home.
+As Wilmington premises liability attorneys, we know that over 3,500 people are killed in fires each year, and most of those fires are at home.

 Most Americans take a casual approach to fire hazards around them.
 This is especially true when dealing with what professionals call “temporary electrical distribution systems”—extension cords, power strips, and multiple-outlet adapters.
 Improper use of those devices can create serious household electrical hazards.

 We offer the following tips to our community, with the hope that this will help prevent North Carolina home electrical fires.

 - Never buy these devices without labels showing certification from a reputable testing facility (e.g. Underwriters Laboratory) and with a maximum current rating (the amperage, or “amp” number).

 - Only use these devices for temporary use.
 Do not use them as permanent wiring.
 If you are still using them after eight weeks, reconsider your electrical needs.

 - Avoid daisy-chaining extension cords.
 Each additional extension cord in a series increases the total resistance of the line, and electrical resistance means greater chance of a fire.

 - Regularly inspect cords and adapters for physical wear-and-tear or signs of heat damage.
 If you find a problem, unplug the cord or adapter and bring it to a facility that recycles electrical devices or throw it away.